 HeJu fosters exchange and networking among peers and provides valuable feedback to managers of the Helmholtz Graduate Schools and Helmholtz Research Schools.

-A Helmholtz Juniors group is made up of at least two PhD student representatives from each Helmholtz Centre.
-Since students tyically spend three years working on their theses, the representatives change almost every year, giving new representatives the opportunity to be involved in the development of PhD training.
+A Helmholtz Juniors group is made up of at least two doctoral researcher representatives from each Helmholtz Centre.
+Since students typically spend three years working on their theses, the representatives change almost every year, giving new representatives the opportunity to be involved in the development of PhD training.

-Most Helmholtz Centres elect two PhD-student representatives for a term of one year, who then automatically become members of the Helmholtz Juniors who represent the view os students to the Helmholtz Association management team.
+Most Helmholtz Centres elect two doctoral researcher representatives for a term of one year, who then automatically become members of the Helmholtz Juniors who represent the view of students to the Helmholtz Association management team.

-Some larger Helmholtz Research Centres (for instance, those with perhaps over 250 PhD students) have their own representative bodies and two representatives from these bodies become HeJu members.
+Some larger Helmholtz Research Centres (for instance, those with perhaps over 250 doctoral researchers) have their own representative bodies and two representatives from these bodies become HeJu members.

-Annual meetings attended by Helmholtz Juniors from all Helmholtz Centres provide a forum for PhD students to exchange information about different Helmholtz Research Centres and coordinate initiatives to improve working conditions for doctoral students throughout the entire Helmholtz Association.
+Annual meetings attended by Helmholtz Juniors from all Helmholtz Centres provide a forum for doctoral researchers to exchange information about different Helmholtz Research Centres and coordinate initiatives to improve working conditions for doctoral students throughout the entire Helmholtz Association.